-Hyderabad has a lot of beautiful ashoorkhanas and Aza Khana E Zehra is definitely a grand one.
-It is actually one of the largest ashoorkhanas in India.
+Hyderabad has a lot of beautiful ashurkhanas and Aza Khana E Zehra is definitely a grand one.
+It is actually one of the largest ashurkhana in Hyderabad.

-Ashoorkhana a public place where the Shia Muslims congregate and mourn during the month of Muharram.
+Ashurkhana is a public place where the Shia Muslims congregate and mourn during the month of .

 I was fortunate to pay several visits to the place, during my Photowalks in Hyderabad.
-That helped me capture the beauty of the place in different occasions.
+That helped me capture the beauty of the place on different occasions.

 Aza Khana E Zehra (also known as Madre-e-Deccan' Ashurkhana) was built in 1930 by Mir Osman Ali Khan, the seventh Nizam of Hyderabad, in memory of his mother Amtul Zehra Begum.
 It was designed by the architect Zain Yar Jang.

-It is located on the banks of Musi river, adjacent to Salarjung Museum.
+It is located on the banks of the Musi river, adjacent to the Salarjung Museum.

 This building is a great example of the Indo-Saracenic style / Osmanian style of architecture.
 Derived from the Mughal and Deccani style of architecture, this building has chhatris and eaves with brackets.